AtlasOfLivingAustralia/ala-api-portal/slate/source/localizable/index.html.md

 &nbsp;

+## 6. DOI service

+Generate DOIs for ALA applications.

+For full api documentation see <a href="./openapi/index.html?urls.primaryName=doi">Open API specification</a>

+&nbsp;

-## 11. Galah
+## 7. Galah
 Access a curated list of common  ALA services.

-ALA services required for Galah can be accessed via Common APIs, a curated list of APIs commonly used by the ALA, partners, and public users, an API key (which can be requested from ALA Support) is required for access.
+ALA services required for Galah can be accessed via Common APIs, a curated list of APIs commonly used by the ALA, partners, and public users.
+An API key (which can be requested from ALA Support) is required for access.
 Please note that this API key is not used for authentication but rather for usage tracking, monitoring, and rate limiting due to the expected high frequency of usage on these endpoints.
 The postman *'Run in Postman'* link below demonstrates the usage of these APIs with API key.
 Further usage documentation on these APIs can be found in the corresponding application sections (e.g. Alerts, Logger etc) under [Products](#products).

   [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/23926959-f59627be-b952-4939-bdd9-3b16236c143c?action=collection%2Ffork&collection-url=entityId%3D23926959-f59627be-b952-4939-bdd9-3b16236c143c%26entityType%3Dcollection%26workspaceId%3De9363855-ef16-46ba-bf16-cee7f7f2f8e9)